 Living room exercises

-Coloring books—some good old fashioned coloring will be a charm.
+Coloring books—some good old-fashioned coloring will be a charm.
 Your preschooler learns to hold a crayon before even going to school and how to work it within coloring page lines.

-Both balloons and bubbles encourage preschoolers to run, chase and try to catch these air filled joys.
-It builds good motor skills, coordination and balancing skills.
+Both balloons and bubbles encourage preschoolers to run, chase, and try to catch these air-filled joys.
+It builds good motor skills, coordination, and balancing skills.

-Pull off those couch cushions bring a sheet, some pillows and make a great soft spongy jungle that they can crawl through and hide.
+Pull off those couch cushions, bring a sheet and some pillows, and make a great soft, spongy jungle that they can crawl through and hide in.
 This encourages crawling and body coordination.

-Now, we get to the great outdoors where general exercise is easily garnered.
-Exercise that involves the limbs—legs, arms, the head or the whole body movement is called “gross motor skills”.
+Now, we get to the great outdoors, where general exercise is easily gained.
+Exercise that involves the limbs—legs, arms, the head, or whole body movement—is called “gross motor skills”.

-What is learned through child’s play?
+What is learned through children’s play?

 Most children will learn to balance on one leg by hopping, which will help them get dressed into their pants.
 A simple game of throw and catch develops their eye-hand coordination skills.

 There are many options to keep your little one occupied without putting a device in their hand at the early stages of their development.

-Now, ask yourself is it really an achievement that a toddler can navigate the latest electronic gadget yet doesn’t know how to hold a crayon?
+Now, ask yourself: Is it really an achievement that a toddler can navigate the latest electronic gadget yet doesn’t know how to hold a crayon?